elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 The `:mod` option specifies the "application callback module", followed by the arguments to be passed on application start.
 The application callback module can be any module that implements the [Application](https://hexdocs.pm/elixir/Application.html) behaviour.

 To implement the `Application` behaviour, we have to `use Application` and define a `start/2` function.
-The goal of `start/2` is to start a supervisor, which will then start amy child services or execute any other code our application may need.
+The goal of `start/2` is to start a supervisor, which will then start any child services or execute any other code our application may need.
 Let's use this opportunity to start the `KV.Supervisor` we have implemented earlier in this chapter.

 Since we have specified `KV` as the module callback, let's change the `KV` module defined in `lib/kv.ex` to implement a `start/2` function: